dhaval201279/dhaval-shah.com/content/services.md

 If a solution requires architectural changes, I can help design it.
 If it requires implementation work, I’m comfortable working with the team to make it happen.

-## I understand both the business side and the engineering side
+## I understand both - the business side and the engineering side
 Technology decisions are rarely just technical.

-They affect product timelines, operating costs, hiring plans, and how fast a company can move.
+They affect product timelines, operating costs, hiring plans, and how fast a company can grow.

 Over the years I’ve worked closely with product leaders, engineering teams, and business stakeholders.
 That means I’m used to translating technical trade-offs into practical business terms.

 The goal isn’t the “perfect” architecture.
-The goal is building technology that supports the business as it grows.
+The goal is building technology that supports the business as it grows with acceptable trade-offs.

 ## You’ll get honest & candid answers